By Aaron Crowe

 Direct stock purchase plans through Disney require a minimum investment of $250 to start and additional investments of $50 or more if you want to buy more shares.
 Unfortunately Disney doesn't sell framed stock certificates of one share of stock to give as gifts, as some companies do, so if you're looking for a keepsake, look elsewhere.

 And there are other ways to show your love of Disney, of course.
 Chase recently started offering Disney's Premier Visa Card with colorful designs of Disney characters.
 The Disney Rewards Visa provides a similar look without the $49 annual fee.
-But until there's a Disney prepaid debit card, Read the full article »
+But until there's a Disney prepaid debit card, best to save these Read the full article »